About this Blog

 All you ever wanted to know about the Logic control & EQulizers in walkmans

-With a Good Hi-Fidelity system, you will get the perfect combination of heart and soul.
-For most people, when you season your food you will add some salt (the Highs), others like to add pepper (the Bass).
-In most Hi-Fi systems you will find a dial for the Highs - "Treble" and a dial for the Lows - "Bass".
-But some people require more spices in their food, i.e. their music.
-Hence, they will use a Graphic Equalizer.
+With a good hi-fi system, you will get the perfect combination of heart and soul.
+The majority of people season their food with salt (the highs), while others prefer to use pepper (the Bass).
+The majority of hi-fi systems have a "treble" dial for highs and a "bass" dial for lows.
+However, some individuals need more spices in their food, such as in their music.
+Thus, a graphic equalizer will be used.

 ~~~~~~~~~~~